-AYS Developers set to break a Guinness World Record for the world’s largest real estate training session
+AYS Developers set to break a Guinness World Record for the World’s Largest Real Estate Training Session

-Dubai, UAE: In alignment with the visionary declaration of His Highness Sheikh Mohamed Bin Zayed Al Nahyan endorsing 2025 as the Year of the Community, AYS Developers has taken a bold step in its commitment to social responsibility and industry excellence.
+In alignment with the visionary declaration of His Highness Sheikh Mohamed Bin Zayed Al Nahyan endorsing 2025 as the Year of the Community, AYS Developers (www.AYSDevelopers.ae) has taken a bold step in its commitment to social responsibility and industry excellence.

 In a landmark initiative hosted in strategic collaboration with Dr. Nour ElSerougy, widely recognised as “The Eagle of Real Estate”, from the Innovation Experts Real Estate Institute – the MENA region’s leading real estate training body – AYS Developers will host a complimentary, high-impact real estate training session on 31 May 2025 at the Grand Hyatt Convention Centre, Dubai.